ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

  ![Context Handler SAML 2.0 claim mappings](images/howto-saml-claim-mappings.png)

 You are done.
-The SAML 2.0 up-party can now be used as an up-party for down-parties in the track.
+The SAML 2.0 up-party can now be used as an up-party for application registrations in the track.

 > A application registration will only issue added claims.
-> Therefore, remember to add the JWT claims to OpenID Connect down-parties or use the `*` notation.
+> Therefore, remember to add the JWT claims to OpenID Connect application registrations or use the `*` notation.

 ## Configuring Context Handler as test Relying Party